lauzadis/matas.wtf/content/arm.md

 I chose dosas as a food item because they're really good, easy to program (it's like flipping a pancake), and low-cost, which provides a lot of room for experimenting.
 They're also vegetarian, which I imagine is easier to get a food license for.

 ### bureaucracy
 I don't think there has ever been a concept of a fully-autonomous food truck (like, no human input for days or weeks).
 When I was looking for licensing requirements, a lot of them were human-focused (which is reasonable), such as requiring the food truck to have a bathroom or be located near a venue with restroom access for the employees.
+I wonder how long it will be before there will be different regulations for fully-autonomous food trucks.

 ### why a robot arm?
 When thinking of this plan, I considered using 3D printer architecture (XY gantry) to dispense dosa batter on a hot plate.
 While this would definitely work and be easier to start (look up pancake 3D printers), it's missing a human aspect which I thought would ultimately lead to business failure.
 There's something special about a robot arm making your meal that provides a closer connection to the food being made.